 The Link type is the second of three entry points to extend the OCCI Core Model, see section 5.5.
+385

-5.5 Extensibility
+5.5 Extensibility 386

-The OCCI Core Model has a flexible yet fairly simple extension mechanism based on the type classification system described in section 5.3.
+The OCCI Core Model has a flexible yet fairly simple extension mechanism based on the type classification 387 system described in section 5.3.
+388 methods MAY involve the use of provider-specific Action instances.
+The following sections define the rules for extending the OCCI Core Model.

 The OCCI Core Model can be extended using two different methods, sub-typing and mix-in.
-Custom sub-typing require provider-specific Kind instances and custom mix-ins require provider-specific Mixin instances.
+Custom sub-typing 389 require provider-specific Kind instances and custom mix-ins require provider-specific Mixin instances.
+Both